haddocking/disvis/README.md

 ### Linux

-First install git and check whether the Python header files and the Python package manager, *pip*, are available
+First install git and check whether the Python header files and the Python package manager, *pip*, are available by typing

     sudo apt-get install git python-dev python-pip

+If you are working on a Fedora system, replace *apt-get* with *yum*.
 The final step to prepare you system is installing the Python dependencies

     sudo pip install numpy cython